optiv/Talon/README.md

 ### Timing Controls

-Talon has the ability to perform password guessing against a list of possible passwords in a file using the (`-Passfile`).
+Talon can perform password guessing against a list of possible passwords in a file using the (`-Passfile`).
 As this can be VERY DANGEROUS, Talon has controls in place to pause after a certain amount of attempts (`-A`) for a specified time (`-Lockout`). <b>Please note</b> that it is important to know the password policy before using these options as queueing multiple password attempts can lock out accounts if you do not have the Password policy.

 ```